Plagiarism and AI Policy

 Commitment to Academic Integrity

-By adhering to this Plagiarism & AI Policy, RESEARCH REVIEW International Journal of Multidisciplinary reaffirms its commitment to publishing original, ethical, transparent, and high-quality research.
-All stakeholders—authors, reviewers, editors, and publishers—are expected to uphold these principles in the scholarly communication process.
+By adhering to this policy, the RESEARCH REVIEW International Journal of Multidisciplinary reinforces its commitment to publishing original, ethical, and high-quality research.
+All stakeholders—authors, reviewers, and editors—are expected to uphold these standards.